howtographql/howtographql/meta/writing-guidelines.md

 ### Explain what's going on in a code block

 When you're showing a code block to the reader, make sure to explain what's going on in there.
 A nice approach approach is to put numbers on different parts inside the code block and then explain each step with 1 or 2 short sentences.
+For example:

 ![](http://imgur.com/LLRqPgT.png)